cogu/dtl_type/README.md

-# dtl_type library
+# dtl_type

+A dynamic type system for the C programming language.

+## What is it?

-A Dynamically Typed Language (or DTL) is a generic term for a modern scripting language (such as Python, Perl or Javascript).
+A Dynamically Typed Language (or DTL) is a generic term for a modern scripting language such as Python, Perl or Javascript.
 Such languages usually contains many parts:

 * Language syntax